manjunath-sp/toy-robot/INSTRUCTIONS.md

 falling to destruction
 * Any movement that would result in the robot falling from the table must be prevented, however further valid movement commands must still be allowed.
-Create an application that can read in commands of the following form:
+* Create an application that can read in commands of the following form:

 ```
     PLACE X,Y,F
     MOVE
     LEFT
     RIGHT
     REPORT
 ```

-## How the commands work
+## Business logic for the commands

 * PLACE will put the toy robot on the table in boundary X,Y and facing NORTH, SOUTH, EAST or WEST.